B0bbycode/b0bbycode/README.md

-I'm Grey, your friendly neighborhood Software Engineer originating from the vibrant landscapes of Nigeria and currently immersed in the tech scene in Nicosia, Cyprus 🇨🇾
+I'm Grey, your friendly neighborhood Software Engineer originating from the vibrant landscapes of Nigeria

 ## Projects I've Worked On